Wine contains a near infinite spectrum of amazing flavors.

 All wines have a minuscule presence of acetic acid, which is created by the common yeast strain in wine.
 At small levels in wine it’s undetectable.
 Once the levels rise it starts to give off a balsamic note.
 If you see “high toned” in the flavor description that’s a hint there might be higher levels of VA.
 Among the casual wine drinker this is probably the least offensive fault, often going completely undetected.
 However it’s still consider a flaw in higher concentrations.

 Most countries have legal restrictions on how much VA can be present in a wine.
 It’s more common in wild fermentations and natural wines.
 The risk of VA increases if too many broken, rotted, or damaged clusters make their way into the fermentation tank.
-Also, wines that see long fermentation times, or that spend longer times in barrel risk higher levels because they are exposed to more oxygen.
+Also, wines that see long fermentation times, like Amarone or Barolo, or that spend longer times in barrel (Rioja Reserva) risk higher levels because they are exposed to more oxygen.

 What it is: A compound sometimes found in corks known formally as 2,4,6-trichloroanisole or TCA for short, that essentially strips wine of its flavor.